HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 ### Server-side logging and tracing

 IQ integrator logging is configured on the server side using the Helm chart.
 A configuration file (`log.aiIntegration`) mounts into the IQ integrator container at `/etc/global-config/log.aiIntegration`.
 This matches the standard pattern used across other DX services.

+For MCP-focused diagnostics, refer to [MCP Troubleshooting](./mcp/troubleshooting.md).

 Follow these steps to configure and apply new log levels: